-Treating dental (tooth, gum and jaw) problems with "energetic" remedies
+Treating oral (tooth, gum and jaw) problems with "energetic" remedies

 I consider the use of homeopathic remedies a very valuable energetic modality and an important additional dental healing avenue.
 Homeopathy can strengthen, detoxify and help heal teeth and gums.
 The following contains several examples of its application such as for abscesses, gangrene, cavities, and root infections, and an introduction to the dental use of "tissue salts" (also known as cell salts).

 - Homeopathic help with chronic dental pain

 - Testimonial: deep-seated tooth root infection cured with homeopathic remedy

 - Cell salts for dental healing